jkmthiago/Ionic-App-Activities/README.md

 # Ionic-App-Activities
-This App is an activitie to create am Ionic App and comunicate with our app resources using Django
+This App is an activity to create an Ionic App and communicate with our app resources using Django